Emmaus is a homelessness charity providing more than just a bed for the night to people who have experienced

 How it works

-There are currently 29 Emmaus communities across the UK, providing a home and meaningful work to more than 800 formerly homeless people.
-In addition to this, there are four Emmaus groups, all of which are working towards setting up an Emmaus community in their area.
+There are currently 29 Emmaus communities across the country, supporting more than 804 formerly homeless people in the UK.
+In addition there are four Emmaus groups, all of which are working towards setting up an Emmaus community in their area.
 Together, we are working towards a target of being able to offer 1,000 companion places by 2020.

 Social enterprise is central to the Emmaus model as it provides meaningful work for companions but also generates funding to maintain communities.
 Companions living in Emmaus communities are expected to sign off all benefits, with the exception of housing benefit, which is used to help to support the community.
 The rest of the funding that is needed is generated through social enterprise and fundraising.